-When disciplined by any financial sector regulator or any professional or occupational body, provide Council with:
+If a licensee is disciplined by any financial sector regulator or any professional or occupational body, they must provide the Insurance Council with:

 Council staff will be in touch once they have had an opportunity to review the documents.

-When a licensee’s authorization to represent an insurance agency, adjusting firm, or general insurance direct writer is withdrawn, you are required to notify Council.
+When a licensee’s authorization to represent an insurance agency, adjusting firm, or general insurance direct writer is withdrawn, they are required to notify the Insurance Council.
 If the reason for withdrawing the authorization relates to the individual’s suitability or conduct as a licensee, the employer must submit a summary of the reason for the withdrawal.

-Both the employer and the licensee must submit written notification that the authorization has been withdrawn.
+Both the licensee and the employer must submit written notification that the authorization has been withdrawn.

-Any change in name, including trade names must be submitted to Council using a Change of Name Form and must include the supporting documents and corresponding fee.
+Any change in name, including trade names must be submitted to the Insurance Council using a Change of Name Form and must include the supporting documents and corresponding fee.

 View and download the Change of Name Form and Fee Schedule.

-When opening or closing of branch offices, or in the event of a material change in the ownership of an insurance agency or adjusting firm:
+Corporate licensees should be aware that they have notification requirements for the opening or closing of branch offices, or in the event of a material change in the ownership of an insurance agency or adjusting firm.

 Within 30 calendar days, nominees for the corporate licensee must provide notification to the Insurance Council as follows.